aaron-xichen/cnn-lstm-ctc/README.md

 # Others
 - The first time to compile the train and val function in [train/train.py](train/train.py) takes long, maybe 10-15 mins
-- For simple english word recognition task, with sufficient data, 92.8% accuracy can be obtained after 200 epoch.
-(In this repository only 0.01% data are released due to privacy)
+- For simple english word recognition task, with whole dataset, 92.8% accuracy can be obtained after 200 epoch.